 The institute also conducts and supports the teacher’s training program.

 If you are looking to learn Japanese in Delhi, Japan foundation and MOSAI are the ultimate picks.

 7. Russian Centre for Science and Culture

-Russian Centre for Science and Culture, New Delhi, is a non-profit organization affiliated to the embassy of Russia.
+Russian Centre for Science and Culture, New Delhi, is a non-profit organization affiliated with the embassy of Russia.

-Its main aim is to promote the Russian language and cultures of Russia.
+Its main aim is to promote the Russian language and culture.

 They also foster Indian students’ admission to Russian higher educational institutions, organize various events, and spread information about Russia.

 They offer various part-time Russian classes in Delhi.

 It is probably the best place to pursue the Russian language in India if you have limited time and looking for some short-term courses.